n1ky-m/py-tutorial/README.md

 2. Activate the virtual environment using the command `conda activate py_tut`

-3. Install the following packages using these commands
+3. Install the following packages using these commands:

 pip install notebook